apache/mynewt-site/docs/os/get_started/native_tools.md

 # Installing Native Mynewt Tools

-This page shows how to install tools for native Mynewt targets.
-This allows you to run Mynewt OS as a native application.
+This page shows how to install tools for native Mynewt targets (simulated targets on your laptop/computer) without using a Docker container.
+In other words, it allows you to run Mynewt OS as a native application on your Mac or Linux machine to simulate a target and use the Newt tool running natively on your machine to manage the simulated target.
 It also allows you to run the test suites for all packages not requiring HW support.
+You may choose to do this instead of using the build toolchain and Newt tool available in a Docker container.

 This page provides guidance for MAC and Linux.
 See the relevant sections below.